juanitogan/flame/doc/examples/widgets/README.md

 # Widgets

-A Flutter project showcasing Flame's widgets.
+Example project showing use of PogoWidget.